 Policy 2.12: Develop and maintain an Active Transportation Plan as part of the regional transportation plan.
 Include policies, a project list of existing and proposed bicycle and pedestrian facilities, and strategies for implementation in the Active Transportation Plan.
-All levels of government plan active transportation infrastructure, though for projects to receive federal or state construction funding they must be included in the regional Active Transportation Plan and Regional Transportation Plan.
-Community and advocacy groups are important partners in planning, designing, and educating about the active transportation network, as shown in the construction grant award success of the Al Tahoe
+All scales of government plan active transportation infrastructure, though for projects to receive federal or state construction funding they must be included in the regional Active Transportation Plan and Regional Transportation Plan.
+Community and advocacy groups are important partners in planning, designing, and educating about the active transportation network.

-Safety and Mobility Enhancement Project.
 TRPA's 2016 Active Transportation Plan (ATP) outlines a comprehensive, region-wide bicycle and pedestrian system that includes all locally supported projects and community identified areas of needed improvement.
 The ATP does not offer specific project design or exact alignments; however, it does provide a suite of tools to support implementing agencies while designing and constructing projects.
 The ATP prioritizes projects that close gaps in connectivity, have high estimated use, reach desired destinations, increase safety, connect to other modes of transportation, are cost-effective, and increase economic vitality.
 Identified high-priority projects are focused on Class-I paths, corridor revitalization, and complete street projects such as the City of South Lake Tahoe's South Tahoe Greenbelt and the Nevada Stateline to Stateline Bikeway.